 Click here to install the API Connector add-on from the Google Marketplace.

-Part 1: Create Your CoinGecko API Request URL
+Part 1: Pull CoinGecko API Data into Sheets

-We’ll first get a big list of crypto coins and their current prices.
+For our first API request, we'll get a big list of crypto coins and their current prices.

 - Create a new tab and click Set current to use that tab as your data destination.

 - Name your request and click Run.
-A moment later you’ll see the latest crypto data appear in your Google Sheet:
+A moment later you’ll see a list of coins populate your sheet.

 Experiment with endpoints and query strings as described in the documentation to see other types of currency and crypto data from the API.
 For example, you can try the following URLs, one at a time (substitute in other coin IDs or currencies, if you like).